beetbox/beets/docs/dev/plugins.rst

 * `mb_track_extract`: called after the metadata is obtained from MusicBrainz.
-The parameter is a ``dict`` containing the data retrieved from MusicBrainz for a track.
-  Allows to add additional tags.
+The parameter is a ``dict`` containing the data retrieved from MusicBrainz for a track in the form ``field : value`` Allows to add additional tags.
   Parameter: ``data``